gusztavvargadr/gusztavvargadr.github.io/_posts/2015-09-18-1-everyday-gitflow-and-semantic-versioning.md

 ### Branches and releases

-Instead of creating dedicated branches for environments, let’s create artifacts that describe their stage in the deployment pipeline to link naturally to the environment they need to be deployed to.
+Instead of creating dedicated branches for environments, let's create artifacts that describe their stage in the deployment pipeline to link naturally to the environment they need to be deployed to.
 Based on the convention of what the environment is used for, we can identify the next step in the workflow automatically.
 <br/>
-First, we have to define how “stable” is an artifact built from a given branch:
+First, we have to define how "stable" is an artifact built from a given branch:

 Branch | Release type | Version format
 :--- | :--- | :---